 The Administration on Aging funds legal service providers who are trained to assist and protect the rights of seniors.
 Known as the Title III-B legal services network, participating lawyers help seniors with such issues as:

-- Advance directives and powers of attorney governing end-of-life issues
+• Advance directives and designate surrogate decisions makers governing incapacity and governing end-of-life issues

 Funding goes to a variety of legal services providers.
 Many of those can be accessed through legal hotlines.
-You can find a directory of legal assistance programs in each state on the website of the Center for Elder Rights Advocacy.
+Visit the National Center on Law and Elder Rights (NCLER) website for legal assistance and elder rights protections available to older persons with social or economic needs.

 Seniors who want to learn how to manage their money can sign up for free financial education workshops sponsored by AARP Foundation Finances 50+.
 The Foundation also provides volunteers who help moderate-income seniors prepare tax returns.